 Stenciling Technique Tips

-A cookie decorating technique after my own heart, stenciling requires no artistic ability - just a pretty stencil, a steady hand, and the right consistency of Royal Icing.
+A cookie decorating technique after my own heart, stenciling doesn’t require that you be a born-again Van Gogh.
+With a pretty stencil, the right consistency of Royal Icing, and some practice, anyone can make gorgeous stenciled works of art.
 Read on for details and/or check out Lesson 10 in my cookie decorating video series.

 What you’ll need: